podados/doc-diveintopython/en/http-web-services.rst

 keep a copy of data even after it officially expires, in the hopes that the data hasnt *really* changed and the next request responds with a `304` status code and updated cache information.)
-Pythons HTTP libraries do not support last-modified date checking, but `httplib2` does.
+Python's HTTP libraries do not support last-modified date checking, but `httplib2` does.